Visit Statcare for Your USCIS Medical Exam

 Everything You Need for a USCIS Medical Exam in One Place.

 At Statcare, we offer USCIS medical exams for the low price of $129.
-Not only is that an affordable cost for the test, it also includes extra services that aren’t always available at other facilities.
-For example, the required urine test can be done at any of the five Statcare locations.
+We also do blood tests and urine tests that are required for the immigration physical at all of our five Statcare locations.
 Don’t make an extra trip to the lab, when you can get urine tests, x-rays and blood tests all done inside one building.
 Plus, we’re open every day of the year, including weekends and holidays for extended hours.
 Patients love us for the freedom, flexibility and cost-effective approach we take to USCIS medical exams.

 Anyone 15 and older will need an RPR test charged additionally at $20.
 This test has to be done at the civil surgeon’s office – so the charge for you will be $149 if you are 15 and older.